 Fire in student accommodation

-Emergency services were called to a fire in student accommodation where a severely injured man was found outside with stab wounds.
+Emergency services were called to a fire in student accommodation, where they found a severely injured man with stab wounds outside.

-The plan now was to stop fire spread to adjacent buildings.
-Halmstad are experienced Cobra users, and they optimised their capabilities by using three different methods.
+Consequently, the focus shifted to preventing the fire from spreading to adjacent buildings.
+The FRS in Halmstad are experienced Cobra users, and they optimised their capabilities by using three different methods..

 1. To create a water-mist curtain between the buildings, which were approximately 1 metre apart.